DeC0rtez/SC_ChatBot/README.md

 ## KNOWN ISSUES
 * missing park vojanovy sady
-* not interpreting unique czech alphabet letters in park recognition
 * slight issues with multi word string keyword recognition and category assigning
 * no apparent separation of user and bot messages